Clean Air Act

 Mobile Source Air Toxics

 In 2001, USEPA issued its first Mobile Source Air Toxics Rule, which identified 21 mobile source air toxic (MSAT) compounds as being hazardous air pollutants that required regulation.
 Then in February 2007, USEPA issued a second MSAT Rule which supported the findings in the first rule and provided additional recommendations on compounds having the greatest impact on public and environmental health.
-Further information regarding MSAT evaluation, conducted during project development and alternative analysis, can be found in FHWA’s Interim Guidance on Air Toxic Analysis in NEPA Documents.
+EPA further identified nine compounds with significant contributions from mobile sources that are among the national and regional-scale cancer risk drivers or contributors and non-cancer hazard contributors from the 2011 National Air Toxics Assessment (NATA).
+These nine compounds is what is collectively referred to as Mobile Source Air Toxics or MSAT, FHWA developed a tier approach for analysis MSAT in NEPA documents; no analysis for projects with no potential for meaningful MSAT effects, a qualitative analysis for projects with low potential MSAT effects, or a quantitative analysis to differentiate alternatives for projects with higher potential MSAT effects.
+Further information regarding the level of MSAT evaluation for NEPA evaluations can be found in FHWA’s Interim Guidance on Air Toxic Analysis in NEPA Documents.

 EPG evaluates ADOT projects to ensure that all projects and operations comply with federal, state and local air quality laws and regulations.

 During project planning, air quality analysis begins to determine if the project will cause or contribute to a violation of the NAAQS.
 Specialized air modeling may be conducted for those projects in nonattainment or maintenance areas that increase traffic capacity or have changes in the vertical and/or horizontal alignment.
 The results of the air quality analysis will be included in a CE, EA or EIS NEPA document.